 I think this soup works best when it is puréed until perfectly smooth.
 This is best achieved using an upright blender.
 If you use an immersion blender, just keep working at it until the soup is as smooth as you can make it.

 We use chicken stock in this recipe, but you can easily use vegetable stock for a vegetarian option.

-3 Remove the strips of orange zest and discard.
-Working in small batches, pour the soup into a blender and purée until completely smooth.
+4 Purée soup: Purée the soup with a stick blender, or working in small batches, pour the soup into a blender and purée until completely smooth.
 Only fill the blender bowl a third full with the hot liquid and keep one hand pressing down on the cap of the blender to keep it from popping off.

 Garnish with chopped chives, parsley, or fennel fronds.